Teaching Social Entrepreneurship: Sharing Experiences and Making an Impact

 ZEEUS: International Train the Trainers Programme 2026

-1–3 June 2026 • Prague University of Economics and Business (VŠE)
+8-10 September 2026 • Prague University of Economics and Business (VŠE)

 The programme brings together lecturers, trainers, and innovation support staff to explore how to teach social entrepreneurship in practice using active, experiential learning methods.
 Expect hands‑on workshops, peer learning, and a supportive international community focused on education for social and environmental impact.

-Why Attend
+Why to Attend

 This training is ideal for educators who want to:

-• strengthen their understanding of social and impact entrepreneurship,
+- strengthen their understanding of social and impact entrepreneurship,

-• gain confidence in active and experiential teaching methods,
+- gain confidence in active and experiential teaching methods,

-• exchange experiences with colleagues from different countries and disciplines,
+- exchange experiences with colleagues from different countries and disciplines,

-• build long‑term professional networks in sustainability education,
+- build long‑term professional networks in sustainability education,

-• work with practical tools for problem exploration, ideation, validation, and impact‑oriented business models.
+- work with practical tools for problem exploration, ideation, validation, and impact‑oriented business models,

 The programme is highly interactive and based on learning‑by‑doing, reflection, and dialogue.
 Participants will reflect on their own teaching practice and co‑create new approaches to social entrepreneurship education.